 These are just a handful of situations that illustrate how IT Glue plays an integral role in executing common services for your clients, and also highlights how it integrates into your existing tech stack, be it your ticketing and professional services automation tool, monitoring and management tool, or data and productivity solutions.
 Some of our most highly used integrations are Office 365, ConnectWise Manage and Automate, Datto, Slack, Autotask PSA, Cisco Meraki, Kaseya BMS and VSA, Zapier, Lucidchart, Warranty Master, and BrightGauge.
 Check out the full list of integrations here.

-IT Glue’s award-winning documentation platform allows for efficient storage and retrieval of all the documentation you need to help managed service providers increase efficiency.
+IT Glue’s award-winning documentation platform allows for efficient storage and retrieval of all the documentation a managed service provider needs to increase efficiency and streamline operations.
 Watch a demo today!